Turkmenistan–Uzbekistan relations: Relations in late 2002

 Ties worsened particularly under the government of Turkmen President Saparmurat Niyazov, who in November 2002 accused Uzbekistan of being responsible for sponsoring an attempt on his life.
 He accused Uzbekistan's ambassador in Ashgabat, Abdurashid Kadyrov, of assisting an alleged coup leader, former Foreign minister Boris Şyhmyradow.
 As a result, the Uzbek ambassador was forced to leave and in the following days, Turkmen authorities forcibly relocated ethnic Uzbeks living near the Turkmen border.
-The peak in this tension arose when a month later, when the special forces of the Ministry for National Security of Turkmenistan raided the Embassy of Uzbekistan in Ashgabat on 16 December to look for Şyhmyradow.
+The peak in this tension rose a month later, when the special forces of the Ministry for National Security of Turkmenistan raided the Embassy of Uzbekistan in Ashgabat on 16 December to look for Şyhmyradow.
 The raid violated the Vienna Convention on the Immunity of Diplomatic Missions and Diplomats.
 The Turkmen authorities justified the raid by saying that they were trying to “search for terrorists hiding in the embassy”.
 During the invasion of the embassy, the Ambassador Kadyrov and his wife were at the Kazakh Embassy, at a gala reception in honor of the Independence Day of Kazakhstan.
 As a result, Uzbek President Islam Karimov on principle refused to personally participate in the funeral of Niyazov several years later.